-"At Liebermann's" is a unique VR experience where visitor's can explore for the first time the apartments and atelier of the famous artist Max Liebermann as they were in 1920.
+"At Liebermanns'" is a unique VR experience where visitors can explore for the first time the apartments and the atelier of the famous impressionist artist Max Liebermann, as they were in 1920.

-In collaboration with the Stiftung Brandenburger Tor, the titanic project required the reproduction of more than 100 objects and furniture of the time in 3D, based from photographs and archives of the time.
+In collaboration with the Stiftung Brandenburger Tor, the titanic project required the reproduction of more than 100 objects and furniture of the time in 3D, based on black and white photographs and archives of the time.

-The team used some of the latest technologies in 3D graphics and photogrammetry to recreate an almost perfect replica of the space, filled with more than 40 artworks of the artist and some of his contemporary sucha as Degas, Manet, Monet and Cezanne to name a few.
+The Ikonospace team used some of the latest technologies in 3D graphics and photogrammetry to recreate an almost perfect replica of the space, filled with more than 40 artworks of the artist and some of his contemporary artworks like Degas, Manet, Monet and Cezanne, to name a few.

-Visitors are guided by a compelling storytelling and can interact with the artworks to know more about his life and his collection of artworks and antiquities.
+Visitors are guided by compelling storytelling and can interact with the artworks to know more about Liebermann’s life and his collection of artworks and antiquities.

-Currently shown at the Max Liebermann Haus of Stiftung Brandenburger Tor on Pariser platz, Berlin
+This project is currently shown at the Max Liebermann Haus of Stiftung Brandenburger Tor on Pariser platz, Berlin.